From day one, my message has always been: “If you suffer from tinnitus, there’s hope.”

 When it’s over, you can seek treatment, knowledge, and acquire the tools necessary to better endure the next crisis, knowing it won’t be as difficult as the last.

 I’m optimistic that science will provide a cure for tinnitus at some point in the not too distant future.
 Incredible research is happening all over the world.
 But it’s important to understand that there is also hope for today.

 There may not be a cure for tinnitus, but we can still get to a comfortable place where it stops bothering us.

 The real problem with tinnitus is how we react to the sound emotionally, psychologically, and physiologically.
 When it’s bothering us, we can’t tune it out or ignore it because it’s impossible to tune out a sound that our brain interprets as something dangerous or threatening.

 We’re evolutionarily hardwired to focus in on sounds that imply danger, and you would never want to not hear the sound of something actually dangerous.

-Unfortunately, our brains also can’t tell the difference between an imagined threat like tinnitus and real danger, so our reaction is the same.
+Unfortunately, our brains also can’t tell the difference between an imagined threat like tinnitus and real danger.
+Our fear makes the danger real, whether it’s real or not, so our reaction is the same.
 We have a stress response, and it never ends because the tinnitus doesn’t just go away.

 But we can change the way we react to the sound.
 It’s the one thing we actually have the power to change, and the very obstacle preventing us from being able to tune it out and find relief.

 There are quite a few ways to achieve this.
-I teach a very specific proactive approach, but it’s by no means the only way.
+I teach a very specific proactive approach involving tinnitus focused meditation, but it’s by no means the only way.